 Here are some things to consider:

-– Password books are not as secure as using digital methods.
+– Password books are not as secure as using digital password managers.
 If someone finds your password book, they can access all of your accounts.

 – If you carry one around with you, a password book can be lost or stolen more easily than digital files.

 – They’re not as convenient as digital methods because you have to carry the book with you if you will be using a computer in another place than your home (for example, if you visit an adult child).

 Password manager apps are the best way to record passwords for online security.